CouncilofLorien/counciloflorien.github.io/docs/cards/H/hounds-of-sauron.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Shadow-magic.
-Playable during the site phase by a shadow-magic using character in lieu of declaring an attack against a hero company.
+> > _Magic._ _Shadow-_Magic.__ Playable during the site phase by a shadow-magic using character in lieu of declaring an attack against a hero company.
 The hero company faces an attack of Wolves-4 strikes with 8 prowess.
 Alternatively, playable on a non-automatic-attack against a shadow-magic-using character.
 The number of strikes of the attack is reduced to one.
 Unless he is a Ringwraith, the shadow-magic user makes a corruption check modified by -4.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>